bhoffman0/CSAwesome2/_sources/Tests/test5nt.rst

       :answer_d: II and III only
       :answer_e: I, II, and III
       :correct: d
-      :feedback_a: This is true because !false && !false becomes true && true
+      :feedback_a: This is true because !false &amp;&amp; !false becomes true &amp;&amp; true
       :feedback_b: If either a or b (or both a AND b) is true whole expression becomes false
       :feedback_c: If either a or b (or both a AND b) is true whole expression becomes false
       :feedback_d: If either a or b (or both a AND b) is true whole expression becomes false